 SARDAR SWARAN SINGH : Therefore, I say that this can be examined.
 Double taxation, to my mind, is not justified.
 Then the other question that was mentioned is the question of nomination.
 In the amended legislation that we intend to bring forward, so far as the civilian station is concerned, there will be election and we will increase the complement of elected members.
-But the troops are constantly on the move and we will have to have representation on the Cantonment Board to ensure that the essential requirements of the troops and that section which is exclusively occupied by the armed forces arc met with.
-And il will be better to retain some complement of nomination.
-Otherwise the troops will be on the move all the time and there will not be any fixed electorate from that point ot view.
+But the troops are constantly on the move and we will have to have representation on the Cantonment Board to ensure that the essential requirements of the troops and that section which is exclusively to a matter of urgant 1070 public importance occupied by the armed forces are met with.
+And it will be better to retain some complement of nomination.
+Otherwise the troops will be on the move all the time and there will not be any fixed electorate from that point of view.

-SARDAR SWARAN SINGH : Sir, about he first part, it is true that notices were ed to the persons who were temporarily cultivating certain Cantonment lands to vacate them.
+SARDAR SWARAN SINGH : Sir, about the first part, it is true that notices were issued to the persons who were temporarily cultivating certain Cantonment lands to vacato them.
 But I stayed that and the lease was renewed for one year more.
-In the meantime we will examine as to what should be the final decision io this respect.
-So they were not immediately thrown out J would like to add.
-Sir, that the general policy is that lands are resumed only if they sire required for military purposes, not otherwise.
-About the second point, I would require notice, because 1 do not have the facts readily with me about the specific va^e that has been mentioned.
-I would like to reply only after I have examined the matter und I would require notice to . i as wer that.
-LUSS/69-6 to a matter of itrgaitt 1070 public importance
+In the meantime we will examine as to what should be the final decision in this respect.
+So they were not immediately thrown out.
+I would like to add, Sir, that the general policy is that lands are resumed only if they are required for military purposes, not otherwise.
+About the second point, I would require notice, because I do not have the facts readily with me about the specific case that has been mentioned.
+I would like to reply only after I have examined the matter and I would require notice to answer that, 17LSS/69-6

 SARDAR SWARAN SINGH : Sir, we have not considered the actual separation of the civil areas which are occupied mostly by civilians from the main cantonment area, and I think the same purpose can be served by undertaking a comprehensive amendment which we are considering.
-1 would request the honourable Members to wait till I come with concrete proposals and if there is any further thing to be done, we can examine at the appropriate stage.
+I would request the honourable Members to wait till I come with concrete proposals and if there is any further thing to be done, we can examine at the appropriate stage,

-SHRI SUNDAR SINGH BHANDARI : it should also be examined simultaneously.
+SHRI SUNDAR SINGH BHANDARI : It should also be examined simultaneously.